johnyukon21/johnyukon21.github.io/Client_Server_Model_for_Bitcoin.md

 1. Key Generation and Management Utilities ("wallet")
 2. P2P/Serialization/Deserialization, Mempool interaction
-3. Node Communication: JSON-RPC over some overlay protocol like Stratum
+3. Server Communication: be able to communicate to the server APIs via the supported network protocol

 #### Implementations
 * [libbitcoin-client](https://libbitcoin.org) - client to call the libbitcoin-server.